leftthomas/OSSCo/README.md

 python main.py or comp.py --domains clear fog --ranks 1 5
 optional arguments:
 # common args
---data_root                   cDatasets root path [default value is 'data'] --method_name                 Compared method name [default value is 'osstco'](choices=['osstco', 'simclr', 'moco', 'npid']) --domains                     Selected domains to train [default value is ['clear', 'fog', 'rain']] --proj_dim                    Projected feature dim for computing loss [default value is 128] --temperature                 Temperature used in softmax [default value is 0.1] --batch_size                  Number of images in each mini-batch [default value is 16] --total_iters                 Number of bp to train [default value is 40000] --ranks                       Selected recall to val [default value is [1, 2, 4, 8]] --save_root                   Result saved root path [default value is 'result']
+--data_root                   Datasets root path [default value is 'data'] --method_name                 Compared method name [default value is 'osstco'](choices=['osstco', 'simclr', 'moco', 'npid']) --domains                     Selected domains to train [default value is ['clear', 'fog', 'rain']] --proj_dim                    Projected feature dim for computing loss [default value is 128] --temperature                 Temperature used in softmax [default value is 0.1] --batch_size                  Number of images in each mini-batch [default value is 16] --total_iter                  Number of bp to train [default value is 40000] --ranks                       Selected recall to val [default value is [1, 2, 4, 8]] --save_root                   Result saved root path [default value is 'result']
 # args for osstco
---style_num                   Number of used styles [default value is 8] --gan_iters                   Number of bp to train gan model [default value is 4000] --contrast_iters              Number of bp to train contrast model [default value is 4000]
+--style_num                   Number of used styles [default value is 8] --gan_iter                    Number of bp to train gan model [default value is 4000] --contrast_iter               Number of bp to train contrast model [default value is 4000]
 # args for moco and npid
 --negs                        Negative sample number [default value is 4096] --momentum                    Momentum used for the update of memory bank or shadow model [default value is 0.5]